South Africa’s case drop may show Omicron peak has passed - The Boston Globe

 But, she said, it is still very early and there are several factors that must be closely watched.

-South Africa's positivity rate has remained high at 29%, up from just 2% in early November, indicating the virus is still circulating among the population at relatively high levels, she said.
+South Africa’s positivity rate has remained high at 29 percent, up from just 2 percent in early November, indicating the virus is still circulating among the population at relatively high levels, she said.

 And the country’s holiday season is now underway, when many businesses close down for a month and people travel to visit family, often in rural areas.
 This could accelerate Omicron’s spread across South Africa and to neighboring countries, experts said.